-With limited travel a reality for the foreseeable future, it’s no surprise people are spending more time than ever before on the internet, and research shows we’re increasingly inclined to prioritise our privacy online.
+During the pandemic, limited travel was just a way of life.
+It was no surprise that people started spending more time than ever before on the internet, and research shows we’re increasingly inclined to prioritise our privacy online.

 A VPN is a tool that allows you to access the internet securely wherever you are.
 In its most basic form, it protects you in two key ways:

 When enabled, all traffic from the software and apps running on your device runs through your own private network, so that web browsing and data flows pass freely without interference over a secure connection.

-VPN providers will normally also enable access to a variety of connection gateways spread out all over the world, which allow users to route their traffic through an overseas IP address.
+VPN providers will normally also enable access to a variety of connection gateways or ‘servers’ spread out all over the world, which allow users to route their traffic through an overseas IP address.
 T